Compassionate Care for Complex Trauma

 • Sexual Trauma

 Sexual trauma encompasses a range of experiences including sexual assault, abuse, exploitation, and harassment.
-Survivors may struggle to feel safe in the world, and often experience mental and emotional challenges as a result.
+Survivors may struggle to feel safe in the world.
 Healing is a deeply personal journey, and one that requires a supportive, safe environment.

 No matter your story, it doesn’t end here.
 Post-traumatic stress is real; and post-traumatic growth is possible.